mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 So until this point, we've learned about *MongoDB deployments* of small and average sizes.
 So it's feasible to *store an entire data set on one server*.
 In a *replica set, we have more than one server in our database*.
 But each server still has to contain *the entire dataset*.
 As our *dataset grows* to the point where our machines can't properly service client applications, one of our options is just to make the machines better.

-We could increase the capacity of individual machines so they have more RAM, or disk space, or maybe a more powerful CPU.

-This is referred to as vertical scaling.
+We could increase the capacity of individual machines so they have more *RAM, or disk space, or maybe a more powerful CPU*.
+This is referred to as *vertical scaling*.
 But this could potentially become very expensive.

-And besides, cloud-based providers aren't going to let us scale vertically forever.
+And besides, *cloud-based* providers aren't going to let us *scale vertically forever*.
 They'll eventually put a limit on the possible hardware configurations, which would effectively limit our storage layer.

-In MongoDB, scaling is done horizontally, which means instead of making the individual machines better, we just add more machines and then distribute the dataset among those machines.

-The way we distribute data in MongoDB is called Sharding.

-And Sharding allows us to grow our dataset without worrying about being able to store it all on one server.

-Instead, we divide the dataset into pieces and then distribute the pieces across as many shards as we want.
+In *MongoDB, scaling is done horizontally*, which means instead of making the individual machines better, we just *add more machines and then distribute the dataset among those machines*.
+The way we distribute data in *MongoDB is called Sharding.
+And Sharding allows us to grow our dataset* without worrying about being able to store it *all on one server*.
+Instead, we *divide the dataset into pieces and then distribute the pieces across as many shards as we want*.

 Together, the shards make up a Sharded Cluster.